 A Big Couple is a pair of Bigs who are married and want to be matched together to the same Little Brother.
 This a great option for couples that would prefer a shared experience as opposed to each of them having their own Little.
-The benefit of a Big Couple is now both Bigs have the option of going out one-on-one with their Little OR all three can go on outings together.
-Our Big Couples love the flexibility this gives their Match.
+The benefit of a Big Couple is that the child gets to build a relationship with both parties and gain different perspectives from his mentors.

 Absolutely!
 Whenever you are interested in having one of our agency representatives share our mission with others, contact us.
 We can provide audio-visual presentations, videos, speeches, e-presentations and materials about Big Brothers Big Sisters.
 Contact us at 404-601-7000.